scottvr/phart/README.md

 - Assert deterministic partitioning in tests/CI.
 - Compare effects of `partition_affinity_strength`, `partition_order`, and overlap settings during tuning.

+Of course, this is supported via the CLI as well.

 ### Edge Glyph Presets and Arrow Styles

 You can set global edge line-art and arrowhead style without per-glyph mapping: